Quadrifolium/TFinMedia/en-GB/20140909 南都娱乐周刊(Southern Metropolis Entertainment).md

 **Q2:**
 How did TFBOYS become popular?
 **A2:**
-New media & video sites(in 2011, the cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") had been forwarded by Christine Fan(范玮琪); in 2012, the cover of "Yangcong"(洋葱, onion) had been forwarded by Ashin(阿信) of Mayday and broadcast on CTi TV(中天電視, Chung T'ien Television))
+New media & video sites(in 2011, the cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") had been reposted by Christine Fan(范玮琪); in 2012, the cover of "Yangcong"(洋葱, onion) had been reposted by Ashin(阿信) of Mayday and broadcast on CTi TV(中天電視, Chung T'ien Television))
 → "danmaku"(弹幕, overlaid comments on a video, derived from Japanese "弾幕") video site(self-made dramas and shows went hot on bilibili.com, the shipping between WANG Jun-kai and WANG Yuan was favoured by some fans)
 → off-line events(attended Yinyuetai's award ceremony, its popularity gained widespread concern)
 → traditional media(been reported by portal sites and mainstream media, attended hot variety shows and talk shows)